Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 }
 ```

-To learn more, see [Tutorial: Prepare your iOS app for native authentication](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-ios-app?branch=pr-en-us-2024)
+You create MSL instance so that we can perform authentication logic and interact with our tenant through native authentication APIs.
+For more information about SDK instance, see [Tutorial: Prepare your iOS app for native authentication](https://learn.microsoft.com/en-gb/entra/external-id/customers/tutorial-native-authentication-prepare-ios-app#create-sdk-instance)

 ## Reporting problems